Jennifer Bridges, PMP, shows how collaborating with team members builds a better project plan, saving time up from and getting everyone involved.

 Here’s a shot of the whiteboard for your reference!

 In Review: How to Plan Projects with Your Team

 Plans are not made in isolation, at least they don’t have to be.
+The simplest way to keep everyone on track with your plan is with project planning software.
 Jennifer noted in this video that by including the team in the planning process you can return positive results, such as:

 - Buy-in – get your team on board with the project mission from the planning phase